A motivic conjecture of Milne

 The second step relies on the {\it integral version of Fontaine comparison theory} studied in [Fa2, Sect.
 4] and it involves a non-trivial reduction to the {\it Lubin--Tate} case in which $k=\bar k$, $F^1$ has rank $1$, the $F$-isocrystal $(M[{1\over p}],\phi)$ over $k$ is simple, and $G$ is a torus.
 It is easy to prove Theorem 1.2 in the Lubin--Tate case, cf. Example 4.1.3 and Lemma 4.2.1.

 Section 2 gathers prerequisites for Sections 3 to 5.
 Corollary 1.4 is proved in Subsection 4.4.
-See Subsections 4.3 and 4.5 and Section 5 for variants and complements to the Main Theorem and Corollary 1.3.
-Here we only add that any natural variant of the Main Theorem which is over the spectrum of a finite, totally ramified discrete valuation ring extension of $W(k)$ and which involves a setting one expects to be deformable to $\Spec(W(k))$, follows from the Main Theorem and from a refinement of the deformation theory of [Fa2, Ch.
-7] (see Subsections 5.2 to 5.4).
-Analogues of the Main Theorem do not exist in general for those ramified settings that are not deformable to $\Spec(W(k))$, cf. Subsection 5.5.
+See Subsections 4.3 and 4.5 and Section 5 for a $\dbZ_p$ variant and complements to the Main Theorem and to Corollary 1.3.
+If $p\ge 3$, then each variant of the Main Theorem which is over the spectrum of a finite, totally ramified discrete valuation ring extension of $W(k)$ and which involves a setting one expects to be deformable in a good way to $\Spec\,W(k)$, follows from the Main Theorem and from a refinement of the deformation theory of [Fa2, Ch.
+7] (see Subsections 5.3 and 5.4).
+See Subsection 5.5 for a crystalline variant (converse) to [Ki3, Cor.
+(1.4.3)] for $p>2$.
+Analogues of the Main Theorem do not exist in general for ramified settings that are not deformable in a good way to $\Spec\,W(k)$, cf. Subsection 5.6.
+At the first reading, one could assume everywhere that $k$ is algebraically closed.

 {\boldsectionfont 2.
 Preliminaries}